Yahyak-05/IT-TroubleShooting-Lab/README.md

 6. For laptops, test with a known working charger.
 7. Escalate for hardware diagnostics if the system remains unresponsive.

-### Resolution
-The system powered on after reseating the power connection.

 ---